Are you preparing for your instrument written test yet unaware of what to expect in the exam?

 Always go with first instinct.
 Usually, your first instinct is the correct answer to a question.

-The FAA often makes slight differences to the options, yet they look correct at first glance.
+The FAA often makes slight differences in the options, yet they look correct at first glance.
 However, you will realize the other option’s tiniest flaw by taking a closer look and breakdown.

 Tip number 4: Try to answer the most straightforward questions quickly.

-There are only 60 questions, and answering the easier one quicker will leave you with extra time to answer the difficult question.
+There are only 60 questions; answering the easier one quicker will give you extra time to answer the difficult question.

 When you follow the study method I describe in this post, you can answer the most strange question.